AbdessamedSed/Bio_Inspired_Metaheuristic_For_Feature_Selection/README.md

-# Bio-Inspired Metaheuristic for Feature Selection
+# Bio-Inspired Metaheuristics for Feature Selection
 Implementation of Particle Swarm Optimization (PSO) for efficient feature selection in machine learning

 This repository implements various bio-inspired metaheuristic algorithms for feature selection, including **Particle Swarm Optimization (PSO)**, **Genetic Algorithms (GA)**, and **Principal Component Analysis (PCA)**.
 (PCA is not bio-inspired)